frozen-signal/Apple_IIe_MMU_IOU/Documentation/Understanding_IOU_MMU/Whats-not-implemented.md

-# What was are the schematics
+# What are the schematics

 These schematics were obtained by Henry S. Courbis, founder of ReActiveMicro, at KansasFest 2016.
 They seem to be the logic schematics for an emulator that combines both the IOU and the MMU.
 The exact purpose of this emulator is unknown, but it's possible that it was to develop what would become the Apple //c.
 The transistor level schematic seem to be closer to the actual MMU, but it is unknown exactly how similar it is to the official MMU.